a-k-shyam2309/FirstRepo/README.md

+# First Repo
-# First making files on the editor, then exporting it to the repository of the Github.
+First making files on the editor, then exporting it to the repository of the Github.